jakob-bagterp/browserist/docs/reference/browser/scroll/get.md

 ---
-title: Documentation for Get Scroll Position and Height
+title: Documentation of Get Scroll Position and Height
 description: Learn how to get scroll position and height in Browserist.
 Includes code examples for beginners and advanced users for web scraping and browser automation.
 tags:
     - Documentation